stepthom/text_mining_resources/README.md

 ### Deep Learning
 - [Understanding Convolutional Neural Networks for NLP](http://www.wildml.com/2015/11/understanding-convolutional-neural-networks-for-nlp/).
-  - Briefly describes convolutions, kernels, and CNNs (including hyperparameters and channels), then explains how CNNs apply to text data input, using images as an analogue.
+  - Briefly describes convolutions, kernels, and CNNs (including hyperparameters and channels), then explains how CNNs apply to text data input using images as an analogue.
 Explains that within NLP, CNNs excel for classification tasks (e.g. sentiment analysis, spam classification).
 - [Keras LSTM tutorial – How to easily build a powerful deep learning language model](http://adventuresinmachinelearning.com/keras-lstm-tutorial/).
   - First half of the article describes RNNs, the anatomy of an LSTM cell, LSTM networks.
 Second half is a walkthrough of features in Keras for LSTM implementation using generators for data input.
 - [Deep Learning for Natural Language Processing: Tutorials with Jupyter Notebooks](https://insights.untapt.com/deep-learning-for-natural-language-processing-tutorials-with-jupyter-notebooks-ad67f336ce3f).